alexmojaki/futurecoder/how_to_contribute.md

 If you make some changes to the course, the tests will likely fail the comparison to `test_transcript.json`.
 Run the test again with the environment variable `FIX_TESTS=1` to update the file.
 Then check that the git diff looks sensible.

+## Reloading Python code in `backend/core`

+Most of the interesting Python code is in `backend/core`.
+This includes running the user's code, checking if it passes the current step, and providing helpful debuggers, tracebacks, and linting.
+By default, this actually runs in the browser with [pyodide](https://pyodide.org/).
+If you make any significant changes to code in `backend/core`, there are two ways to see the effects of the changes:

+- Before running the frontend server with `npm start`, set the environment variable `REACT_APP_RUN_CODE_ON_SERVER=1`.
+This will run the user's code in the Django server instead of in the browser, and the server will automatically reload when code changes are detected.
+- Or if you want to test your changes in the context of pyodide: run `./package.sh` within the `backend` folder.
+This creates a fresh `backend/main/static/package.zip` file which contains all the code in `backend/core` along with all required dependencies.
+Refresh the page in the browser so that it downloads this code again and restarts pyodide.

+If you only make changes to the course content under `chapters`, then the above is not necessary to see changes in the text, as this is always loaded from the server.
+But if you add a step or change actual code such as how the step is checked, you will need to reload as above.

 ## System overview

 The course UI is written in React.
-It communicates with the web server using the `rpc` function, e.g. `rpc("run_code", {code, source}, onSuccess)`.
-This eventually reaches a method in the `API` class, e.g. `def run_code(self, code, source):`.
+It communicates with the web server using the `rpc` function, e.g. `rpc("run_code", {entry}, onSuccess)`.
+This eventually reaches a method in the `API` class, e.g. `def run_code(self, entry):`.

-Running code specifically sends a request from the web server to the workers master server.
-This forwards the request to a process associated with that user's ID, starting a new process if necessary.
-Every user has their own process, which holds the state of the shell or the currently running program (which may be awaiting `input()`).
-The processes are isolated from each other and everything else, they can easily be terminated, and they have limitations on CPU time usage and file access.
-You can disable these limitations by setting the environment variable `SET_LIMITS` to `0`, which is handy for debugging.

 After the code finishes running, it checks the `Page` and `Step` that the user is currently on, and calls the `Step.check` method.
 In most cases this is a `VerbatimStep` - the user is supposed to enter exactly the code in the text, using the AST to check for equality.
 Next most common is an `ExerciseStep` where a function has to pass tests and produce the same output as a given solution.
 The result of `Step.check` determines if the user succeeded and advances to the next step.
 It may also return a message to show the user, e.g. if they made a common mistake.